DateJanuary 25, 2014

-Don’t let the fancy name scare you, a “Strategic Plan” is just an outline of what you want to do with your company, when, how and with what people and stuff to help you get there.
+Don’t let the big name scare you, a “Strategic Plan” is just an outline of what you want to do with your company, when, how and with what people and stuff to help you get there.
 It can be pretty simple, and get more detailed as you start laying out goals and objectives.
 It is however, essential to have one in writing that your entire team can follow and keep them focused on the same goals.

 I recently presented an Education Component in our monthly group meeting on Time Management, and we challenged our Peer to Peer group members to base their actions on a clear vision and set of goals for the year.
 This would allow their teams to be working on the right things, in the right order, to get there results you really want.
-Once you know where you are going, and the plans to get there, THEN you can change practices to optimize your time and be more productive.
+Once you know where you are going, and have the plans to get there, THEN you can optimize your time and be more productive.
 Strategic Plans allow you to accomplish this.

 Strategic plans answer the questions of “where will we play and how do we win.”
 They are a great tool to help you create budgets to anticipate cash flow, set hiring and employee development plans, capital and technology requirements, marketing and much more.
 This plan needs to be in writing so everyone can align their efforts around a focused target, and make decisions based on a bigger picture.
 However, they also need to allow for the fast changes of the market and geo political activities that may require you adjust along the way.